DajanaS/svs-talent/README.md

 ### WebCalculator
 Create a simple web calculator that supports the operations of adding integer numbers.
 Enable the calculator to work through both GET and POST methods.

+### LibraryRESTful
+Modify the Library application to expose all functionalities through RESTful web services.